martinabruni/SkyAlertV2/README.md

 2. Checkout dev branch.
 3. Import the project into Android Studio.
 4. Configure the MQTT broker settings in the app.
-5. Build and run the app on an Android device.
+5. Build the app.
-6. Allow notification on the app
+6. Allow notification on the app.
+7. Run the app on an Android device.

 ---